Yugasri534/CSV.FILE/README.md

 Plotting Insights: The code creates two plots:
 A bar chart showing revenue by product.
 A line plot showing revenue over time.
-By combining these two codes, you can generate a sample sales dataset, analyze it, and gain insights into revenue by product and over time.
+By combining these two codes, you can generate a sample sales dataset, analyze it, and gain insights into revenue by product and over .

-CSV-files/README.md at main · soumyarach/CSV-files